 ***Note: You must have a signed internship proposal before you do your internship work.

-Once you have a complete proposal with all the signatures, the Internship Coordinator will ask the Mgmt 489 instructor to open the course for you.
-Once you receive a confirmation email from the instructor, you should register for the course within the time period specified in this email.
+Once you have a complete proposal with all the signatures, the Internship Coordinator will open the course for you.
+Once you receive a confirmation email, you should register for the course within the time period specified in this email.